Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Hypothesis testing under separable POVMs

-\end{Lemma} In the above lemma, Eq.(\ref{eq xi_sep = chernoff of composite}) means that the Chernoff bound under separable POVMs are equal to the exponent of the optimal error probability of the above-mentioned global hypothesis testing problem with the prior $(\kappa^{(n)}_0,\kappa^{(n)}_1)$ which converges to $(0,1)$ in the limit $n \rightarrow \infty$.
+\end{Lemma} In the above lemma, Eq.~(\ref{eq xi_sep = chernoff of composite}) means that the Chernoff bound under separable POVMs is equal to the exponent of the optimal mean error probability of the above-mentioned global hypothesis testing problem with the prior $(\kappa_0(n),\kappa_1(n))$ that converges to $(0,1)$ in the limit $n \rightarrow \infty$.

-{\bf (Proof of Lemma \ref{lemma separable = global composite 1})}\\ Eq.(\ref{eq xi_sep = chernoff of composite}) is just a direct consequence of Eq.(\ref{eq P_n sep = Q_n}).
+{\bf (Proof of Lemma \ref{lemma separable = global composite 1})}\\ Eq.~(\ref{eq xi_sep = chernoff of composite}) is just a direct consequence of Eq.~(\ref{eq P_n sep = Q_n}).

-Eq.(\ref{eq P_n sep = Q_n}) can be derived as follows:
+Eq.~(\ref{eq P_n sep = Q_n}) can be derived as follows: